thavlik/vpn-operator/README.md

   # The controller will attempt to verify that the
   # VPN credentials are correct and the service works.
   # It will do this by injecting the Secret's data as
-  # environment variables into a glueten container and
+  # environment variables into a gluetun container and
   # probing an IP service until it returns something
   # different from the initial/unmasked IP address.
   # Note: all of these fields are optional.